kshuntley/moodle-block_ksh_block/README.txt

-This is the full name block plugin.
+Based on the full name block plugin by Justin Hunt.
 It just displays the user's full name.

-Justin Hunt
+KS Huntley
-AKA PoodLL Guy
+@kshuntley
-poodllsupport@gmail.com
+scott@kshuntley.com